carpentries/instructor-training/episodes/16-motivation.md

 	9. Educate students about the ways we explain success and failure.
 	10. Describe effective study strategies.
 * Strategies for Self-Efficacy
-	1. Provide flexibility and control.
+	1. Provide students with options and the ability to make choices.
 	2. Give students an opportunity to reflect.

 > ## Provide an Example